If you are experiencing domestic abuse from a partner, ex-partner or family member, you can get free and confidential help.

 - USE a code word with friends and family so they know that if you call or text them and use the code word, they need to contact the police.
 Or agree with them you will send a blank text if you need the police.
 If neighbours are aware of your situation, ask them to call police if they hear sounds of an attack

-- USE a code word with your children to let them know they should leave the house.
+- USE a code word with children to let them know they should leave the house.
 Agree with them before where they should go

 - DON'T drink alcohol together as the probability of abuse increases.
 If your abuser insists you drink, add lemonade or have a soft drink in between alcoholic drinks.
 Alcohol reduces your ability to think clearly and it's difficult to reason with a drunk person